na-na-hi/renget/archive/iftod.md

 \>Black Diablos will secure you as her mate if your pelvis, heart, and stamina can last long enough
 \>Valstrax will ignore you if you're not a pilot, can't handle 20-G turns, or can't discuss aerodynamics for hours on end
 \>Shara Ishvalda won't judge you worthy of attention if you can't name and place every single chakra point, how to purify them using specific gems, spiritual characteristics of said gems and how to recharge them
-\>Kulve won't notice your existence if you're not Fortune 50 worldwide Only exception to this rule is Rathian.
+\>Kulve won't notice your existence if you're not Fortune 50 worldwide%% Only exception to this rule is Rathian.
 If you're male, she'll fuck you.
 Fuck Rathians, they're whores.

 \########################################

 >I’m playing through Yakuza 0 right now and looking at this thread after a session makes me wonder what running a monster cabaret club would be like.

-\>new big patch where your hunter becomes the new owner of a rather strange cabaret club, where the hostesses are all monsters
+%darkgreen%\>new big patch where your hunter becomes the new owner of a rather strange cabaret club, where the hostesses are all monsters
 \>the previous owner is convinced that his idea could work
 \>but when his business started getting beaten out by the more "conventional" clubs (with human/wyverian girls), he turned to you to manage the business because he thought a hunter of all people would know how to make a monster woman be her very best
 \>your starting girl is a Pukei who, while adorable, is a stuttery, almost literally tongue-tied mess who can't keep a conversation going to save her life